Are you looking for the best laptop for connecting dual or multiple monitors in 2026?

 ✘ Screen not bright enough for outdoor use

-This Lenovo LOQ 15 is a well-known brand, and its LOQ series is famous for its games without any introduction.
-Lenovo has launched the best notebooks in the series on the market, and Lenovo LOQ 15 is one of them.
+This Lenovo Legion 5i is a well-known brand, and its Legion series is famous for its gaming without any introduction.
+Lenovo has launched the best notebooks in the series on the market, and the Lenovo Legion 5i is one of them.

-It enters the market with powerful and marvelous features so this notebook can be an excellent choice for dual-monitor setups.
+It enters the market with powerful and marvelous features so this notebook can be an excellent choice for gaming, streaming, and creative workloads, including multi-monitor setups.

 Performance

-In addition, it also comes with an NVIDIA GeForce RTX 3050 graphics card.
-Compared with the RTX 2050, the graphics card provides excellent gaming, rendering, and video editing performance.
-Almost all games can be playable, but there may be problems running graphics-intensive games.
+In addition, it also comes with an NVIDIA GeForce RTX 5050 graphics card.
+Compared with previous-generation RTX GPUs, the graphics card provides excellent gaming, rendering, and video editing performance.
+Almost all modern games can be playable, and it also handles graphics-intensive workloads efficiently.

 It provides 16GB DDR5 RAM to achieve smooth multitasking, which increases the laptop’s ability to handle heavy software.
-In addition, it also has 1TB of ultra-high-speed SSD storage space, enough to store any of your data.
+In addition, it also has 512GB of high-speed SSD storage space, enough to store essential data and applications.

 This laptop was a bit average in terms of battery.
-Here, you will get a lithium polymer battery.
-Working continuously, it can provide up to 7 hours of battery life.
+Here, you will get a 60Wh lithium battery.
+Working continuously, it can provide up to around 9 hours of battery life, depending on usage.

-It has many additional input and output ports and connection options to stay connected with other devices, including WiFi 6, Bluetooth 5, 1 USB Type-C port, 3 USB Type-A ports, HDMI 2.1, and RJ45 Ethernet net, but the Thunderbolt port is missing.
+It has many additional input and output ports and connection options to stay connected with other devices, including Wi-Fi 6 / Wi-Fi 6E, Bluetooth, USB Type-C ports, USB Type-A ports, HDMI, and RJ45 Ethernet, but the Thunderbolt port is missing.

 Display and Design

-Lenovo LOQ 15 has a 15.6-inch FHD IPS display with a refresh rate of up to 144Hz and supports the maximum screen resolution (1920 x 1080).
+Lenovo Legion 5i has a 15-inch 2K WUXGA IPS display and supports the maximum screen resolution (1920 × 1200).
 It provides speed and color clarity for full-fidelity games.

 Other Features

-If you talk about its design, it comes with a simple and stylish design, and the body is made of plastic.
-It weighs only 5.28 lbs (2.4 kg), which is usually slightly heavier.
+If you talk about its design, it comes with a simple and stylish design, and the body is made of high-quality plastic with metal reinforcement.
+It weighs only 4.62 lbs (2.1 kg), which is usually slightly heavier.

 Generally speaking, the keyboard is excellent and comfortable to use.
-It has a Lenovo gaming RGB full-sized keyboard with 1.5mm key travel.
+It has a Lenovo Legion TrueStrike full-sized gaming keyboard with 1.5mm key travel.

 7. HP Envy X360